BTI-US/PhotoEditor/README.md

 }
 ```

 You can also save an image to a file from Java.
-We need to provide a file with callback method when edited image is saved.
+We need to provide a file with a callback method when the edited image is saved.

    ```java
     mPhotoEditor.saveAsFile(filePath, new PhotoEditor.OnSaveListener() {